 Completion of the educational support request form section A and B. Requests must be approved prior to registration.

 Submit completed requests to the scheduling office at your respective site.
-The Scheduler will review and verify any scheduling requests.
+The Professional Practice Coordinator.
+The Professional Practice Coordinator The Scheduler will review and verify any scheduling approve requests.

-Requests are forwarded by the Scheduler to Professional Practice for review and approval.
+Requests are forwarded to the Scheduler to by Professional Practice for review and to verify the schedule approval.

-Professional Practice will provide notification to the employee in regards to the status of the request and return the educational support request form to the employee to complete registration.
+Professional Practice will provide notification to the employee in regards to the status of the request and return the educational support request form to the employee and to complete registration.